 Awareness is key, and knowledge is power, suffering at the hands of a narcissists mental and sometimes physical abuse is devastating, and a lot of us question ”Why would they treat someone that way?” ”How could they be so cruel?” ”Did they ever genuinely care?” ”Why would they be so mean?.” ”What will they do next?” and when we become trapped in the mindset of ”Why would they.” it can then keep us further locked in their cycle of abuse, often blaming ourselves for their toxic behaviour and then when we finally leave the cycle of abuse.
-They are running a mass smear campaign, and it keeps us locked on them, with self-doubts and self-blame that it must have been something we did, why else would someone treat us that way.
-No, it’s not you, it’s never an excuse, but they have a disorder which is the reason behind their behaviour, it’s got nothing to do with you, and everything to with them and their disorder, can they change?
+They are running a mass smear campaign, and it keeps us locked on them, with self-doubts and self-blame that it must have been something we did, why else would someone treat us that way?
+No, it’s not you, it’s never an excuse, but they have a disorder which is the reason behind their behaviour, it’s got nothing to do with you, and everything to with them and their disorder, how they treat you says more about their character than it ever will yours. can they change?
 No, they have a disorder it’s who they are, can they find ways to manage the disorder, only if one would wish to do so, yet due to the traits of the disorder it’s unlikely one will.

 After everything you’ve been through with a narcissist, you can hate them.
 You can wish karma on them, you can pity them, you can have compassion for them, so long as you do it from a distance and you can stay on track with your happiness, and your life, how you feel about them, or want to feel about them, is down to you.